evkx/evkx.github.io/content/models/volvo/em90/EM90/_index.md

 ### Phone Mirroring

-Furthermore, the Volvo EM90 supports Android Auto and Apple CarPlay.
-This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.
+The Volvo EM90 supports Android Auto and Apple CarPlay, allowing you to mirror your phone's screen on the car's display.
+This functionality enables you to run apps like Google Maps or Waze directly from your phone.

 ### Sound System

 The Volvo EM90 comes equipped with one sound system option:

-- **Bowers & Wilkins Sound System:**: This system features 21 speakers and delivers a maximum output of 500 watts.
+- **Bowers & Wilkins Sound System:**: Features 21 speakers and delivers a maximum output of 500 watts.

 Additionally, the model includes 3 USB-C connections as standard.
 The model has 1 USB-A connections as standard.